 Posted by Roseanne: Mar 29, 2022 • 4 min read

 We’ve reached a double milestone with our Tesco & Volkswagen rollout.
-We can now announce the 500th store with free EV charging.
+We can now announce the 500th store with free EV charging, supplied by Tesco with 100% renewable energy*.
 And yes, that includes 100 stores with rapids.

 In partnership with Tesco and Volkswagen, we’re installing free charging points at 600 supermarkets around the UK.

 - Free charging sessions on our network surged from 500,000 in April 2021 to over two million by the end of February 2022 - representing a 300% increase.

 - EV drivers have received more than 41 million miles of free electric driving since we launched the rollout with Tesco and Volkswagen in 2019.
 The equivalent to travelling from Earth to the moon and back 85 times.

 - 100 rapid chargers have been installed at the competitive price of 28p p/kWh and where these are placed, free 22kW chargers are provided too.